sassafrastech/gather-docs/_includes/faqs/technical.md

 See the [planned feature roadmap](/roadmap) for what we have in store.
 If your idea isn't there, [let us know](/contact).

+#### Where is our data?

+Currently, it is on a server at Amazon's Virgina data center.
+We have a plan to move it to another cloud provider, Digital Ocean, whose servers are in New York.

+#### What about privacy?
+Is our data shared with other communities using Gather?

+No. All the communities are strictly separated within the application.
+All data is transmitted over an encrypted connection.
+It is not stored in an encrypted format, but the server itself is locked down according to industry standard practices.

 #### Can we self-host our own Gather instance?

 Gather is [open source](https://github.com/gather-community/gather) so anyone is free to setup their own instance.